opencybersecurityalliance/kestrel-lang/docs/language/eav.rst

 data is generated/structured/stored in the view of :ref:`language/tac:Record` around individual/aggregated system calls or network traffic.

-Kestrel employees two efforts to lift the information in machine-friendly :ref:`language/tac:Record` into human-friendly :ref:`language/tac:Entity` to realize :ref:`language/tac:Entity-Based Reasoning`.
+Kestrel makes two efforts to lift the information in machine-friendly :ref:`language/tac:Record` into human-friendly :ref:`language/tac:Entity` to realize :ref:`language/tac:Entity-Based Reasoning`.